fhnw-bacnet-it/fhnw-bacnet-it.github.io/page_content/demo_app_no_directory/README.md

 __AbstractApplication__ is an abstract class that provides base functionality for applications.
 Our two applications will extend __AbstractApplication__.

-So, the first step is to create an abstract Java class __AbstractApplication__.
+So, the first step is to create an abstract java class __AbstractApplication__.

 Make sure to import the following classes.
  __Note that by convention just classes within an api package should be used!__